Masouma864/Masouma864/readme.md

 <!----------------------------- About Section -------------------------------->

-<h3>I am a passionate frontend developer who enjoys working on all kinds of tech.</h3>
+<h3>I am a passionate full stack developer who enjoys working on all kinds of tech.</h3>

 - ✨ I’m currently available for new job opportunities**